craftcms/docs/docs/cloud/domains.md

 Depending on your DNS provider (and the TTL or “time to live” of any existing records), it may take anywhere from a couple of minutes to 24 hours for traffic to be routed to Cloud.

 ::: warning
 DNS records are cached for different amounts of time by different providers around the globe.
-You may see changes before or after your client and their customers—especially if you access the Internet from different regions.
+You may see changes before or after your client and their customers—especially if you access the internet from different regions.

 Heroku has a great [guide](https://devcenter.heroku.com/articles/custom-domains) that covers some of this technology, in the same context.
 If you are unfamiliar with DNS, consider starting with the [domain name glossary](https://devcenter.heroku.com/articles/custom-domains#domain-name-glossary) section, or flipping through Cloudflare’s [How DNS Works](https://www.cloudflare.com/learning/dns/what-is-dns/) series!
 :::